UnderstandLingBV/Tuktu/README.md

 # Tuktu - Commodity Big Data Analytics
 Tuktu is a big data analytics platform that focuses on ease of use.
 The idea of the platform is that its users can focus on (business) logic rather than dealing with technical implementation details.
-As such, the core of Tuktu offers a number of focal points.
+Tuktu comes with a couple of key characteristics:

-- Easy setup and usage
+- Support for real-time and batch processing
-- Social analytics out-of-the-box
-- Support for both synchronous and asynchronous processing
+- Synchronous and asynchronous processing
-- Native support for batch jobs as well as everlasting streaming jobs
-- Distributed computation
-- Easy integration with big data/NoSQL tooling
-- Easily extendable
+- A visual modeller that allows to create jobs using [drag-and-drop modelling](modules/modeller)
+- Tuktu has its own distributed file system that is very easy to use - alternatively, Tuktu integrates seamlessly with HDFS (and local files of course)
+- Periodic jobs can be scheduled natively from Tuktu
+- By default there is no master/slave architecture, so no single point of failure
+- Switch seamlessly between distributed and local (even transactional) computation paradigms
+- Modular setup, with a number of modules like [Machine Learning](modules/ml) and [Social](modules/social) already worked out
+- Automatic generation of documentation using the meta-files in the [modeller](modules/modeller)
+- Easy usage and setup: download the zip file and run the startup script (Windows, Mac and Linux supported)

 The name comes from the Inuït word *tuktu*, which freely translates to the English word *reindeer* (also known as *[caribou](http://en.wikipedia.org/wiki/Caribou)*).